Choosing the perfect vinyl flooring for your home means you’re faced with terms like “wear layer thickness” and “core thickness.”

 Why Wear Layer and Overall Thickness Matters

-Both wear layer and overall thickness affects performance in a couple of ways:
+Both wear layer and overall thickness affect performance in a couple of ways:

 - Durability: The wear layer determines how long your floor will last, especially in high-traffic areas.
 Thicker wear layers (i.e., 20 mils) mean more durability.